stevavoliajvar/stop_cloudflare/README.md

 ![](image/banvpn.jpg)

 And their DNS service, [1.1.1.1](https://1.1.1.1/), is also filtering out users from visiting the website by returning fake IP address owned by Cloudflare or just return nothing.
-See NEWS.md for more information.

 ![](image/dnscensor.jpg)